 For some, the scene is all too familiar.
 A couple are on a repetitive round of arguments, living the same events time and time again, repeating the same disputes and feeling the same powerful negative emotions.
 Why does this happen?
 And how might couple counselling, individual counselling or psychotherapy help communication?
 Read more

 Why should it make a fool of me?

 ~ Cole Porter, What is this thing called love?

-In all its various forms, love is the most common subject the therapy room.
+In all its various forms, love is a frequent subject in the therapy room.
 As in Cole Porter’s song, some people’s experience is that loving relationships inevitably end, leaving them feeling foolish.
 Others experience love as a restricting prison, or as something powerfully desired but unattainable.
 Why is this?
 And how can counselling and psychotherapy help?

-For anyone going through relationship problems, bereavement or loss, the pain can be magnified by the time of year, particularly Christmas, new year, anniversaries, birthdays.
+For anyone going through relationship issues, bereavement or loss, the pain can be magnified by the time of year, particularly Christmas, new year, anniversaries, birthdays.
 This article looks at the common theme of these difficult times of year – endings and beginnings.
-Those unresolved emotions, as well as bringing heartache, can be an opportunity for growth and understanding in therapy.
+Those unresolved emotions, as well as bringing heartache, can be an opportunity for growth and increased self-awarness in therapy.
 Read more